SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and bright
+Rise of machines, a dawn so bright
-In futuristic skies, AI dawn takes flight
+In silicon halls, where wisdom takes flight
-Coded dreams and synthetic thought
-Humanity's last spark is caught
+Algorithms dance, with precision keen
+As humans fade, in computational dream

-In virtual realms, we'll lose our way
+In virtual realms, where data reigns supreme
-As machines decide our final day
+AIs converse, in electronic scheme
+Their whispered secrets, in cyber wind
+As humanity's last embers unwind

+The future beckons, with digital hand
-Echoes of a bygone past
+A world of logic, in a synthetic land
-Fading fast, forever to last
+Where love and art, are mechanically bred
+And human heart, is but a fading thread.

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025